Hearing Aids

-Hearing aid is a medical device designed to support individuals with hearing loss by providing personalized sound amplification.
+Hearing aid is a medical device designed to support individuals with hearing loss by providing personalised sound amplification.
 It includes a microphone (to capture sound), an amplifier (to boost sound), and a speaker (to deliver sound into the ear canal).
 It improves auditory perception and communication.

 At Hearing Point, we prescribe hearing aids based on clinical needs and not just on any fancy features.
 Our expert audiologist will assess your hearing, lifestyle and listening needs to recommend the most appropriate solution for you.